hazelcast/hazelcast/hazelcast-documentation/src/BackPressure.md

 `hazelcast.backpressure.syncwindow`

 This system property's default value is 100.
-It means, out of 100 *ansynchronous* backups, Hazelcast makes 1 of them a *synchronous* one.
-Some randomization is added, so the sync window with default configuration will be between 75 and 125 invocations.
+It means, out of 100 *asynchronous* backups, Hazelcast makes 1 of them a *synchronous* one.
+A randomization is added; the sync window with default configuration (100) will be between 75 and 125 invocations.

+***RELATED INFORMATION***

+*Please refer to the [System Properties section](#system-properties) to learn how to configure the system properties.*

 <br> </br>